by Andrew Robinson

 (British Museum Magazine)

-(the first biography in English of the man who deciphered the Egyptian hieroglyphs in 1822)
+(the first biography in English of the man who deciphered the Egyptian hieroglyphs from 1822)

 (Michael D. Coe, author of Breaking the Maya Code)